 Experimenting with printed imagery is essential to Tamsin’s process.
 As each project progresses, she develops it into physical book dummies.
 She self-published her first book, Born of the Purest Parents (2018), as a handmade limited edition of 35.
-The book was shortlisted for the Kassel Dummy Award ‘18, is in the collections of the Tate and the Victoria and Albert Museum, and will be published in an expanded version in 2020.
+The book was selected for the Kassel Dummy Award ‘18, and is in the collections of the Tate and the Victoria and Albert Museum.

 Locations: United Kingdom